 Though some people file for bankruptcy without a lawyer, I think that’s a big mistake.
 I’ve been a consumer bankruptcy lawyer for over thirty years and have seen even experienced attorneys who don’t regularly practice bankruptcy law mess up their client’s cases…badly.
 And it costs more to fix their mistakes (if they even can be fixed -- I've seen people lose their homes, jewelry, cars, and bank accounts) than it costs to do it right in the first place.

 The Automatic Stay that goes into effect once your Chapter 7 case is filed immediately stops most collection actions, including collection calls and letters, bills, foreclosures, lawsuits, garnishments, bank attachments, even IRS levies.
-There are things it doesn't stop, such as criminal cases and some child support actions.
+There are things it doesn't stop, such as criminal cases and some domestic support actions.
 Under some circumstances the Automatic Stay may exist for only a short period of time.

 Your discharge, which will typically be handed down about four months after the case is filed, will release you from personal liability for most debts and prevent the creditors owed those debts from ever taking any collection actions against you.
 But the discharge is filled with exceptions, so it’s important for us to talk so I can help you learn what will, and what will not, be covered by your Chapter 7 discharge.